-FOOD FOR THE WHALES!!
+FOOD FOR THE WHALES!
 The Pacific Salmon Foundation and its U.S. partner Long Live the Kings in Seattle, Washington has designed a program of ecosystem research and habitat restoration intended to increase the production of Chinook, coho and steelhead in the Salish Sea (Strait of Georgia, Strait of Juan de Fuca and Puget Sound).
-The five-year project will provide help improve future fisheries management policy and restore the economic and cultural benefits to communities surrounding the Salish Sea.
+The five-year project will help to improve future fisheries management policy and restore the economic and cultural benefits to communities surrounding the Salish Sea.

-1% For the Planet Program-
+1% For the Planet Program

-As a proud member of 1% For the Planet businesses we are asked to contribute one percent of our gross revenues to non-profit groups dedicated to the pursuit of sustainability and environmental protection and since 2012 we have donated in excess of $ 32,000.
+As Victoria’s first whale watching tour operator to become a proud business member of 1% For the Planet, we are asked to contribute one percent of our gross revenues to non-profit groups dedicated to the pursuit of sustainability and environmental protection and since 2012 we have donated in excess of $230,000.

 Our 1% contribution is split between:

-- Goldstream Salmon Enhancement Association
+Goldstream Salmon Enhancement Association

 Pacific Salmon Foundation

-- Sea Change Marine Conservation Society
+Sea Change Marine Conservation Society

-- Sea Shepard Conservation Society (Canada)
+Sea Shepherd Conservation Society (Canada)

-- Shaw Ocean Discovery Centre
+Shaw Ocean Discovery Centre

-- Vancouver Aquarium Marine Science centre
+Vancouver Aquarium Marine Science centre–wild killer whale research

 Pearson College / Race Rocks Ecological Reserve

-- The Centre for Whale Research
+The Center for Whale Research

 TOTAL Previous years donations